KaRuSoVa/Php-calendar/README.md

 Please feel free to explore the code, provide feedback, or contribute.
 I believe in the power of collaborative development and I am looking forward to seeing what improvements the open-source community can bring to this project.
 Thank you!"

-Remember to replace or add any specific details about your software to make this description as accurate as possible.

 You have to change database.php-get_events.php for the database connection .